BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

   - An error occurred while attempting to display video or visual stimuli.
   - Check the events log to inspect the traceback and determine the source of the problem.

+* - Touchscreen error
+  - An error occurred while reading touch events from the touchscreen.
+  - Check the events log to inspect the traceback.
+Verify the touchscreen's USB connection and, if the error persists, the `TOUCHSCREEN_DEVICE` setting.

 * - The session file is very large
   - The session CSV contains more than 100,000 rows, typically caused by an abnormally high-frequency sensor event.
   - Inspect photogates, check for cable noise, and verify that no hardware component is malfunctioning.